 In Asia, mandala artwork started gaining popularity due to its meditative element in different cultures.
 Moreover, for Hindus and Buddhists, mandalas and thangkas represent the universe and the Path of enlightenment.

 Symbolism in Mandala Artwork

-Many of you must have wondered what the dot in the center of the mandala’s art represents?
+Many of you must have wondered what the dot in the center of the mandala’s art represents.
 So it means a part of humanity free of all dimensions.
-You can also consider the dot as the beginning point of contemplation and devotion to an unknown.
+You can also consider the dot as the beginning point of contemplation and devotion to the unknown.
 The dozens of geometrical lines and patterns surrounding this dot symbolize the universe.
 Then a larger outer circle encircles this pattern.

-The boundary of that outer circle of the mandala artwork represents the cyclic nature of human life.
-In fact, mandalas can also be studied to inspire and spread the wholesome meaning of the art.
+The boundary of the outer circle of the mandala artwork represents the cyclic nature of human life.
+In fact, mandalas can also be studied to inspire and spread the wholesome meaning of art.